 Like slab avalanches, gliding avalanches have a distinct fracture line, but here the whole snowpack slides away.
 This is only possible on a smooth substrate, typically consisting of grass or slabs of rock.
 The steeper the slope, the more likely the snow is to slide.

 Gliding avalanches can be a major problem for transport routes particularly in snowy winters.
 For winter sports enthusiasts, they are of less importance as they are not triggered by people but are released naturally.
 A prerequisite for such gliding snow is that the very base of the snow, at the interface with the ground, is moist, meaning there is little friction.
 In this context there are two ways in which water enters the lowermost layer:

 - In mid-winter, the snowpack is generally cold and dry.
 Then the snowpack becomes moist from below: the warm ground melts the snow lying above it, or the snow sucks water out of the moist ground.
 In mid-winter, gliding avalanches are possible at any time of the day or night.

 - At some point in springtime, the whole snowpack warms up to 0 °C. This allows melt water and rain to seep through the entire snowpack and means that its base is moistened from above.
 In these conditions, gliding avalanches often occur in the typical wet-snow avalanche periods and their frequency increases in the latter part of the day.

 Often, but by no means always, the gliding of the snowpack begins slowly, starting with gaps ('glide cracks') forming within it.
 These can suddenly lead to a gliding avalanche.
-It is impossible to predict exactly when this will happen, so it is best to avoid staying close to (whether on top of, adjacent to or under) glide cracks for any longer than absolutely necessary.
+It is impossible to predict exactly when this will happen, so it is best to avoid staying close to (whether above, adjacent to or below) glide cracks for any longer than absolutely necessary.